BIGJRA/BIGJRA.github.io/reborn.md

 |*Red-Hots*         |$850       |
 |*Cotton Candy*     |$5000      |

 If you're planning on evolving Swirlix, grab a Whipped Dream.
+We will eventually need another Whipped Dream for a quest.
 Cotton Candy functions as a Revive, but is very expensive.
 The rest are just expensive versions of the status healing items, but all raise friendship.

 Sweet Kiss Bottom Clerk Shop